mtx9/obsidian-calcite/README.md

 #### Links

-Select all links from properties:
+Select all links to notes from properties:

 ```
 {*}